hn/em-admin/README.md

 Then change the `SET_EM_*` defines according to your needs, recompile and use `set_params`.

+> [!WARNING]
-:raised_hand: If you set the readout interval too low and also do not limit the hours and days, the battery will discharge before the end of the water meter's service life.
+> If you set the readout interval too low and also do not limit the hours and days,
+> the battery will discharge before the end of the water meter's service life.
-Frequent reading via infrared likewise drains the battery.
+> Frequent reading via infrared likewise drains the battery.
-You can use the [Lorenz Web Configuration Tool](https://konfigurator.lorenz-meters.de/) to calculate expected battery lifetime ([JS source code](https://konfigurator.lorenz-meters.de/battery.js)).
+> You can use the [Lorenz Web Configuration Tool](https://konfigurator.lorenz-meters.de/) to
+> calculate expected battery lifetime ([JS source code](https://konfigurator.lorenz-meters.de/battery.js)).

 M-Bus timing and protocol parsing has been loosely implemented according to the specification and is “works for me” ware.